 Linking up with Kim and Deborah for the Weekly Run Down.

-This week’s Tuesday Topic: How do you incorporate fitness with your family?
-You can write about this topic, or feel free to post any running related blog post.
-Remember to link-up with Kim and Zenaida!
+This week’s Tuesday Topic: What was your best or worst race?
+You can write about this topic or feel free to post any running related blog post.
+Remember to link up with Kim and Zenaida!
 Visit at least two of the other linked posts – the more the merrier!
 Remember to come back for later linkers!

 ♥ 2016 Chicago Marathon – It it my marathon PR.
 I simply love everything about this race.
 I’ve run it a few times and also love spectating it.